firefly-iii/docs/new-docs/about/introduction.md

 "Firefly III" is a (self-hosted) manager for your personal finances.
 It can help you keep track of your expenses and income, so you can spend less and save more.

+Personal financial management is pretty difficult, and everybody has their own approach to it.
+Some people make budgets, other people limit their cashflow by throwing away their credit cards, others try to increase their current cashflow.
+There are tons of ways to save and earn money.
+Firefly III works on the principle that if you know where your money is going, you can stop it from going there.

+By keeping track of your expenses and your income you can budget accordingly and save money.
+Stop living from paycheck to paycheck but give yourself the financial wiggle room you need.

+## Who is it for?

+This application is for people who want to track their finances, keep an eye on their money **without having to upload their financial records to the cloud**.
+You're a bit tech-savvy, you like open source software and you don't mind tinkering with (self-hosted) servers.

+Possibly, you're always short on money even though in theory, you make enough money to get by.

 ## High-level overview

 Firefly III can do the following things: